Bitch x Rich

-Bitch x Rich (Korean: 청담국제고등학교) is a South Korean web drama that premiered in 2023.
+Bitch x Rich is a South Korean web drama that premiered in 2023.
 Produced by Whynot Media, the series blends mystery and school drama elements, following the tense psychological warfare between students at a prestigious high school.
 The show is directed by Min Ji Young and written by Jung Sung Eun, starring Lee Eun-saem and Kim Ye-rim.

-The show is available on streaming platforms Wavve and Netflix in South Korea, and Viu in selected regions such as Singapore.
+The show is available on streaming platforms Wavve and Netflix in South Korea, and Viu in selected regions, such as Singapore.

-Season 2 is scheduled to premiere on July 3, 2025.
-It will be available on various global streaming platforms such as Viu, Viki, and Netflix in 190 countries.
+The second season premiered on July 3, 2025.
+It is also available on various global streaming platforms such as Viu, Viki, and Netflix in 190 countries.

 Synopsis

 The story revolves around Kim Hye In, a high school student from an impoverished background.
 Her life takes a drastic turn when she becomes the sole witness to the murder of a fellow student.
 In exchange for her silence, she is given the opportunity to transfer to Cheongdam International High School, the most prestigious school in South Korea.
 Once enrolled, Kim Hye In comes face-to-face with Baek Je Na, the most influential student at Cheongdam High and the prime suspect in the murder case.
 Their relationship quickly escalates into a psychological battle, filled with tension and power struggles, as Kim Hye In navigates the ruthless hierarchy of the elite school.